konkair/DrawerWheel/README.md

  <p>like this</p>
 </div>

-and after that you need to model it, because you need to place pieces to their places and actually you need to 3d print (or skilled hands that can do it with wood)
+After that, you need to model it because you need to put the pieces in place.
+You actually need a 3D printer (or someone who can make it with wood).

 <div align="center">
   <img src="https://github.com/user-attachments/assets/5b1debef-bac8-4b24-a0cf-75932ce6a9ac" alt="model of my drawer" width="400">
-  <p>Model of my drawer</p>
+  <p>Here is a model of my drawer.</p>
 </div>

 <div align="center">
- <p>so now, you need to put the pieces to their place</p>
+ <p>Now, you need to put the pieces in place.</p>
 <div align="center">
   <img src="https://github.com/user-attachments/assets/839f6e1a-22e0-4de6-9181-46708f191351" alt="model of my drawer" width="600">
 <div align="center">
- <p>this shaft is our main piece, because your wheel, encoder and the motor, like everything is connected to this shaft. place this shaft to middle of your drawer, otherwise it will be unbalanced and look bad.</p>
+ <p>This shaft is our main piece because everything, like your wheel, encoder, and motor, is connected to it.
+Place the shaft in the middle of your drawer; otherwise, it will be unbalanced and look bad.</p>